-

 Erin Soule (she/they)

 As a passionate advocate of the healing power of herbs, Erin empowers people to take a more active role in their healing journey.
 She helps folks to explore modalities of health and healing that exist outside of the for-profit paradigm of conventional allopathic medicine.
-In addition to being an herbalist, Erin is a trained yoga teacher, Reiki practitioner, tarot reader and long time mediator.

 -